 What You Need to Know About UAE Banks

-• UAE banks include actual Emirati banks such as Abu Dhabi Commercial Bank (ADCB), Ajman Bank, Dubai Islamic Bank (DIB), Emirates NBD, First Abu Dhabi Bank (FAB), Mashreq, etc., and banks that are part of international financial groups, for example, Citibank, HSBC, Standard Chartered, etc. (the latter are currently closed to any individuals associated with the Russian Federation).
+- UAE banks include actual Emirati banks such as Abu Dhabi Commercial Bank (ADCB), Ajman Bank, Dubai Islamic Bank (DIB), Emirates NBD, First Abu Dhabi Bank (FAB), Mashreq, etc., and banks that are part of international financial groups, for example, Citibank, HSBC, Standard Chartered, etc.

-• UAE banks are not “offshore” and are focused on servicing residents of the Emirates.
-A mandatory condition for the applicant (account manager) is having a UAE resident visa.
+- UAE banks are not “offshore” and are focused on servicing residents of the Emirates.
+A mandatory condition for the founder (account signatory) is having a UAE resident visa.

-• Opening accounts for non-residents is possible provided that substantial investments are made or large sums are deposited (from several million USD).
+- Opening accounts for non-residents is possible provided that substantial investments are made or large sums are deposited.

-• In account servicing, the emphasis is on investment banking and private banking.
-A condition for operational (settlement) service is typically the purchase of an additional banking product for a certain amount (e.g., a deposit or investment portfolio).
+- In account servicing, the emphasis is on investment banking and private banking.
+As a condition for opening a bank account, you may need to purchase an extra banking product for a set amount.
+This could be a deposit or an investment portfolio.
 For corporate accounts, maintaining a minimum balance is required (on average from 50,000 USD).

 Opening a Corporate Account in the UAE